 Myer Messinger accepted a position with the Luzerne County District Attorney’s Office as an Assistant District Attorney in the Vice Unit.

 Inder Deep Paul has joined Rawle & Henderson LLP's Harrisburg, Pennsylvania, office as an associate.
 He concentrates his law practice in the area of commercial motor vehicle defense.
+Paul was the alumni speaker for the law school’s Welcome to the Profession program for new incoming students on Thursday, August 17, 2017.

 Tyre Wise is now Resolution Specialist at Liberty Mutual Insurance.